 Like his father, grandfather and great grandfather, William trained as a nurseryman by working on nurseries in the UK, Holland and America as well as being formally educated in horticulture with a degree from Bath University.
 Prior to joining the business in 1992 William was an officer in the Royal Navy.

 William worked in all areas of the business – nurseries, garden centres and landscapes becoming a director in 1996 and was appointed Group Managing Director in 1999 and Deputy Chairman in 2007.
 William left Notcutts to start his own diversified agricultural, forestry, energy generation, commercial and residential property business in 2011.

 Andrew grew up with a real passion for the family business and as a young adult gained great experience working at our Oxford Garden Centre.
-After a degree in Politics and International Relations he held senior positions in marketing and sales in the drinks industry within the UK and internationally.
-More recently he has become a family business consultant.
-With a creative flair Andrew played a strong part as the family representative in shaping Notcutts’ new brand identity and proposition which was brought to life in 2018.
-He has a strong commitment to the family governance of the business.
+After a degree in Politics and International Relations he held senior positions in marketing and sales in the food and drinks industry within the UK and internationally.
+He then worked in recruitment, specialising in consumer brands and retail, and is now a history teacher.

 After studying for a degree in Modern History and Politics, Sarah enjoyed a successful career in the Civil Service working in several government departments ranging from frontline services to management and finally policy making.
 Sarah now works in the postal services industry spending most of her day outdoors.